ninya9k/anonstream/README.md

 different streaming software and put your stream on the Internet some other way, read those instructions and copy the gist.

+## Hacking

+anonstream has APIs for accessing internal state and hooking into internal events.
+They can be used by humans and other programs.
+See [/HACKING.md][hacking].

 ## Copying

 anonstream is AGPL 3.0 or later, see